 It was 3:30 p.m., and a DJ playing live music drew a jubilant crowd of people who weren't yet ready to leave.
 The scene looked like what I imagine of the Hamptons during summer.

 At the time, Laura and I noted vendors were already cleaning their tables and packing up to leave, meaning an end to the free-flowing wine and drink samples.

 We thought it was supposed to go on until 4 p.m.
 However, as I type this and look back at the schedule, the Grand Taste ended at 3 p.m., an hour earlier than on the first day.
 We both felt it hurt the vibe to see that happening.

 It was on the show Top Chef that I first heard about the annual Food and Wine Classic in Aspen, Colorado.

-The scenes of chefs cooking up tasty samples in a beautiful outdoor setting stuck with me.
-I wanted that experience too, minus the $1,700 price tag.
+The scenes of chefs cooking up tasty samples in a beautiful outdoor setting stuck with me, and I wanted that experience, minus the $1,700 price tag.

 So when tickets went on sale for the 2018 Austin Food and Wine Festival earlier this year, I bought a Weekender ticket for $250.

-Additional options included an All-in ticket for $625 that tacked on dinner events for Friday and Saturday nights, and Feast Under the Stars, a Thursday night 5-course dinner for $250 that was served outdoors by chefs from the festival.
+Additional options included an All-in ticket for $625 that tacked on dinner events for Friday and Saturday nights and Feast Under the Stars, a Thursday night 5-course dinner for $250 served outdoors by chefs from the festival.